kedder/openvario-compman/README.md

 competitions, published on [Soaring Spot](https://soaringspot.com).
-It runs on [OpenVario](https://openvario.org/) flight computer and automatically downloads current contest airspace and waypoint files when they are published on Soaring Spot.
-It also configures [XCSoar](https://xcsoar.org/) to use the updated files.
+It runs on [OpenVario](https://openvario.org/) flight computer and automatically downloads current contest airspace and waypoint files when they are published on Soaring Spot. `compman` also configures [XCSoar](https://xcsoar.org/) to use the updated files.
 You can switch between contests easily without need to download and transfer files to the flight computer manually.

-It is a text-mode application with no graphics, which might look primitive for modern graphics-rich UI standards.
-However, it is written using modern software engineering techniques, responsive, very fast and easy to use with very limited input controls available for OpenVario.
-It also has a fairly simple code, that is easy to understand and change.
+It is a text-mode application, which might look primitive for modern graphics-rich UI standards.
+However, it is written using contemporary software engineering techniques, responsive, very fast and easy to use, even with very limited input controls available for OpenVario.
+It also has a fairly simple code, that makes `openvario` easy to understand and change.

 [![asciicast](https://asciinema.org/a/307125.svg)](https://asciinema.org/a/307125)

 ## Usage

 This app requires Internet connection to be useful.
-Simplest way to get it  on your OpenVerio device is to use a small USB WiFi dongle.
-See "Installation instructions" below for more details.
+The simplest way to get it on your OpenVerio is to use a small USB WiFi dongle.

 Typically, during the gliding competition, you run `compman` daily to check if new competition files were uploaded to Soaring Spot (or when new files are announced during the briefing).
 When `compman` is started, new files for the current competition will be automatically downloaded to the device.
-As soon as you select these new files, XCSoar will be configured to use them.
+As soon as you select them, XCSoar will be reconfigured to use these files.
 Simply exit `compman` and run the XCSoar the usual way.

 When you go to the next competition, simply switch the contest using `compman` menu system.
 All competition files will be automatically downloaded and XCSoar will be reconfigured.
 No more complicated downloading of files on the flash drives and transferring them manually to the OpenVario!

 `compman` can be operated using only 6 buttons: 4 arrow keys for navigating,
 <kbd>Enter</kbd> (usually a push on rotary encoder or joystick) for selecting